justfoxing/ghidra_bridge/README.md

 ```

 ## Shutting Down the Server
-To shutdown the server cleanly, run the ghidra_bridge_server_shutdown.py script from the Bridge folder (if you're running in non-background mode, avoid clicking the "Cancel" button on the script popup, as this will leave the server socket in a bad state, and you'll have to completely close Ghidra to fix it).
+Warning: if you're running in non-background mode, avoid clicking the "Cancel" button on the script popup, as this will leave the server socket in a bad state, and you'll have to completely close Ghidra to fix it.

+To shutdown the server cleanly, if you've done step 3 in the install instructions above, click Tools->Ghidra Bridge->Shutdown.
+Otherwise, run the ghidra_bridge_server_shutdown.py script from the Bridge folder.

 Alternatively, you can call remote_shutdown from any connected client.
 ```python